aws-samples/amazon-cloudfront-log-analysis/lab2-elk-cloudfront-log-analysis/README.md

 ![](assets/esIndices3.png)

+You have successfully configured Logstash.
+Let us proceed to Nginx configuration.
 ## Nginx proxy configuration
 It should be noted that Kibana does not natively support IAM users and roles, but Amazon Elasticsearch offers several solutions for controlling access to Kibana.
 For more details, please refer to [AWS documentation](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-kibana.html#es-kibana-access).
 In this lab, we will be using open source based Nginx proxy solution to access the Kibana console.